Raoul Peck: Filmmaking career

 Five years later, Peck was elected Chairman of La Fémis, the French state film school, on 10 January 2010.
 He has since been replaced with Michel Hazanavicius.
 Then, a book of screenplays and images from four of Peck's major features and documentary films, called Stolen Images, was published in February 2012 by Seven Stories Press.

 Peck continued his journey in the film industry when he was named as a member of the Jury for the Main Competition at the 2012 Cannes Film Festival.
 He won the Best Documentary prize at the Trinidad & Tobago Film Festival in 2013 for Fatal Assistance.

 The Belgian segment of the shoot for his film Le Jeune Karl Marx (The Young Karl Marx) resumed in October 2015.
 The film is about the friendship between Karl Marx and Friedrich Engels, authors of the Communist Manifesto, during their youth.

-More recently in 2021, Raoul Peck continued his partnership with HBO by directing a four part docu-series, Exterminate all the Brutes (April 2021).
+More recently in 2021, Raoul Peck continued his partnership with HBO by directing a four part docu-series, Exterminate All the Brutes (April 2021).
 In this series about the genocidal aspects of European colonialism, Peck uses Sven Lindqvist's book Exterminate All the Brutes, Roxanne Dunbar-Ortiz's An Indigenous Peoples’ History of the United States, and Michel-Rolph Trouillot's Silencing the Past to expose the realities of the past and recount the "story of survival and violence."
-Peck himself narrates the series using both old and new footage and animation to highlight how white supremacy has been at the historic center of nations and has led to "exterminations" of people around the world.
+Peck himself narrates the series using both old and new footage and animation to propose white supremacy has been at the historic center of nations and has led to "exterminations" of people around the world.
 Peck sets a suspenseful tone to the trailer by ending with the words, "Neutrality is not an option...
 Over the centuries we lost all bearings because the past has a future we never expect.”
 The series already has a score of 82% on Rotten Tomatoes and has been described as a "fresh, current and revelatory documentary."

+In 2023, Peck directed and produced Silver Dollar Road for Amazon Studios, revolving around a family's land who becomes subject to harassment by land developers.

+In 2024, Peck directed and produced Ernest Cole: Lost and Found revolving around photographer Ernest Cole which had its world premiere at the 2024 Cannes Film Festival in May 2024.

+Peck is currently in production on Orwell, a documentary revolving around George Orwell for Neon, and a documentary revolving around the Assassination of Jovenel Moïse.